42-AI/42-ai.github.io/_posts/2025-03-27-Hackathon-WomenInAIsafetyHighlights.md

     path: /assets/img/events/hack_womenInAiSafety_retex.png

 # // REQUIRED Title : Keep it short, catchy and consistent with your article
-title: Hackathon Women in AI Safety Research - Highlights 👩‍🔬
+title: Hackathon Women in AI Safety - Highlights 👩‍🔬
 ---

 ## Bridging the gap between 42 students and AI research !